 There are a few theories on how the good morning exercise got its name.
-Some say it’s from the movement you make when you rise out of bed in the morning.
-Others claim it’s because it resembles how you might bow at the waist to say, “good morning.”
+Some say it comes from the movement you make when you rise out of bed in the morning.
+Others claim it resembles how you might bow at the waist to say, “Good morning.”

-Here’s how to do this powerful move with proper form so you can safely enjoy all of its muscle-building, back-protecting benefits.
+Here’s how to perform this powerful move with proper form so you can safely enjoy all of its muscle-building, back-protecting benefits.

 How to Do the Good Morning Exercise With Perfect Form

 - Stand with your feet hip-width apart and and place your fingertips gently behind your ears.

 - Keeping your back flat and core braced, push your hips back, lowering your torso until it is nearly parallel to the floor.

 - Pause, and then return to the starting position.

 How to Make the Good Morning Exercise Easier

 The most basic version of this move is the bodyweight variation.
 You should start by mastering the movement pattern and perfecting your form before adding an external load (e.g., dumbbells or a barbell with weight plates).
 If you lack the strength or hip mobility to lower your torso until it’s nearly parallel to the floor, only lower it as far as you can with perfect form.